Who can become a member?

 Participation at the Annual Conference

-New applicants for membership can participate at the Annual conference as observer and sign the membership application at the conference or after that, but at least four months before the Annual conference*.
+New applicants for membership can participate at the Annual Conference as observers and sign the membership application at the conference or after that, but at least four months before the Annual conference*.
 If the signature is received by the Secretariat within this time frame, the signatory can participate as EPTA member at the Annual conference and is entitled to partial financial support in travel and subsistence costs.**

 Terminating membership